sallyyeng/Sesa.me/README.md

 ## Usage

 > Victims of domestic violence can use our app to discreetly login to a secure messaging system to request help from a qualified organization.
-Users will click the center of the tic tac toe board 10 times in a row, log in to the secure system (or create an account) and then send and recieve secure help messages.
+Users will click the center of the tic tac toe board 10 times in a row, log in to the secure system (or create an account) and then send and receive secure help messages.

 ## Requirements

 - Node 9.x.x
 - npm 5.5.1
-- SQL ?
+- Babel CLI 6.7.5
+- Babel Preset es2015 6.6.0
+- Babel Preset React 6.24.1
-- Sequelize
+- Babel Register 6.7.2
-- Express
+- Webpack 3.8.1

 ## Development